NazishT/R2R_Control/README.md

 # Scenario 4:
 Master robot builds a map of its own environment (SLAM and move_base running on Master).
-Labor robot reads odometry of Master and provides feedback of obstacles.
+Labor robot reads odometry of Master and provides feedback of obstacles. wis
 - Using labor robot with changed namespaces now.
+Both robot use `twist_mux` with same priorities of topics in `twist_mux.yaml` file. (/husky_control/config/twist_mux.yaml)
 - Master's odom reader
 ```
   - subscribes to: h2/joy_teleop/cmd_vel (priority: 15)